Gongshengyi/Gongshengyi.github.io/_pages/about.md

   - /about.html
 ---

-—— A creative interactive prototype designer in the field of MR.
+· A creative interactive prototype designer in the field of MR.

-—— A programmer who is skilled in analyzing problems from multiple perspectives and providing innovative solutions.
+· A programmer who is skilled in analyzing problems from multiple perspectives and providing innovative solutions.

-My hobby: Develop some creative game mechanics.
+· I strive to blend my artistic passion with technical skills to create an immersive experience.

+Hobbies: Fitness, Meditation, Games, Music, etc.